10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 Once you arrive at Cusco’s airport (Alejandro Velsaco Astete Airport), you will be a quick 15-minute drive away from the historic center of Cusco.
 You can catch a taxi at the stands outside or book a transport ahead of time.
 The cost should be about 10-15 soles, or 3-5$.

-🌽 Vegetarian Peruvian Cooking class + market tour: This tour is perfect for our vegetarian readers.
-You will be preparing dishes such as causa, vegetarian ceviche, tamal, and picarones while enjoying a glass of pisco sour.
+If ever you’re vegetarian or vegan, we got you covered with this Vegetarian Peruvian Cooking class + market tour: You will be preparing dishes such as causa, vegetarian ceviche, tamal, and picarones while enjoying a glass of pisco sour.

-Day 2: Stroll around Cusco, Acclimate, Visit local markets, Sacsayhuaman
+Day 2: Discover Cusco, Acclimate, Visit local markets, Sacsayhuaman

 Acclimating to the altitude in Cusco